About the Department

-We offer an Adjunct Major and a Minor.
-Beginning in Fall 2016, we will also offer a standalone major.
-(For the next few years, we will be transitioning from an adjunct major to a standalone major; students should check the major / adjunct major page to determine which one(s) they are eligible for.
+We offer a Major as well as a Minor.
+Prior to Fall 2016, we will also offered an adjunct major.
+(For the next few years, we will be transitioning from the adjunct major to the standalone major; students should review the different requirements on the major page to determine which version would be the best fit.)

 Are you an incoming First-Year student?
 Take a look at our First-Year Focus page.

 At the graduate level, Legal Studies provides programmatic content for graduate students throughout the university interested in the interdisciplinary study of law, legal institutions, and/or legal processes broadly construed.
 Graduate Fellows in Legal Studies (GFILS) include J.D./Ph.D. students, Ph.D. students who entered graduate school with J.D.s earned elsewhere, and graduate students working on legal topics and questions in a variety of disciplines (economics, anthropology, sociology, political science, theater, and English, to name just a few).
 GFILS and faculty participate in regular reading groups and writing seminars and attend lectures and events.

 What other majors and minors combine well with a major or minor in Legal Studies?